 This site has discussed a short chain fatty acid SCFA brew for appetite control.
+Culture flow time as well as intestinal transit times seem to have a bearing on the types of bacteria and their metabolites.

 Adamberg and Adamberg culturing fecal bacteria